An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Notation and Preliminaries

-In this section, we will introduce further notation and definitions and introduce a useful probabilistic tool.
+In this section, we will introduce further notation and definitions, state a useful correlation inequality, and make preliminary observations.

 For the most part, our notation and terminology follow that of~\cite{BBM3D}.
 In order to reduce clutter, we will omit floor signs throughout the paper.
 All logarithms are taken with base~$e$.
-In the literature of percolation theory, vertices of a graph are often called ``sites''.
-We will use the terms interchangeably.